-Does Iceland have good Coffee?In a word, yes.
+In a word, yes.
 Lots of it.
+Coffee has become a beverage staple of the Icelandic cuisine, so quality is a must.
 There are simply loads of coffee shops in Reykjavík, all with an extensive coffee (and tea!) menu.
 Many of these cafés are very cozy, vegan friendly and offer delicious cakes and snacks to go with your beverage.
 Free Wi-Fi is practically a given.

 What about coffee to go?
 Well, most of the cafés in Reykjavík sell a wide variety of coffee (beans and ground) for you to take with you on your travels.
 After all, a fresh cup of coffee when you wake up in your camper van is a must! isn't it?
 The Reykjavík coffee scene is very vibrant, the aroma of freshly brewed coffee seems to follow you as you wander through the city.
-Here are some of our favorite places to grab a coffee whilst in Reykjavík.
+Here are some of our favorite places to grab a coffee whilst in Reykjavík city.

 The best coffee shops in Reykjavík

-Reykjavik RoastersKárastígur 1, Reykjavik 101
+Kárastígur 1, Reykjavik 101

-These guys take their coffee seriously – true coffee connoisseurs, if you will.
-They import lots of varieties of coffee beans from around the world, roast them on site and if they make the grade, a larger order is placed.
+These guys take their coffee seriously – true coffee connoisseurs if you will.
+They import lots of varieties of coffee beans from around the world, roast them on site, and if they make the grade, they place a larger order.
 This means that their coffee menu is always changing – hey, variety is the spice of life, right?

-Café AleppoTryggvagata 13, Reykjavik 101
+Tryggvagata 13, Reykjavik 101

 Founded by two bakers from Syria, Café Aleppo brings a little taste of the Middle East to downtown Reykjavík.
 As well as serving seriously delicious sweet pastries (they’re the only place in Iceland that we know of that sells freshly baked baklava), they also make authentic Turkish coffee made with cardamom – and believe us when we say it’s delicious!

-Mokka KaffiSkólavörðustígur 3A, Reykjavik 101
+Skólavörðustígur 3A, Reykjavik 101